littlepea/debit-card-service-example/README.md

 # Debit Card Service

+This codebase is just an example of a Django + DRF service implementation for children's debit cards managed by their parents.

+This is not a real project, just a code demo.

 ## Background

 It's an API for managing children debit cared by parents based on compliance limits.